petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/success-stories-analysis/presentation-breakdown.md

 uuid: 31b4df1f-149b-4882-8eb0-fea2ded0fa3c
 ---

-# Breaking down the Horizontal Solutions presentation
+# Breaking Down the Horizontal Solutions Presentation

 **At a Glance**

 * The Horizontal Solutions learning path presentation provides details of six common solutions where Liferay has been successful.
 * Each Solution is detailed in the same way:
   * Solution Definition
   * Key Liferay Capabilities to support that solution
   * Screenshots from demos for those key capabilities
   * Case Study from a real Liferay implementation

 ## Introduction Slides